-To be considered for funding, an applicant typically submits a proposal to a grant program by a specified deadline.
-The applicant may prepare the proposal or
+To be considered for funding, an applicant typically submits a proposal to a grant program in advance of a defined deadline.
+The applicant may prepare the proposal or hire a grant-writing specialist on a fee-forservice basis.
+Most grant programs have limited funding available to disburse.
+Applicants need compelling proposals to "compete" for funds.